 Wall New Jersey Criminal Defense Attorneys serving Monmouth County, Ocean County, Middlesex County and all surrounding NJ areas.

 In New Jersey, you are not allowed to resist an arrest.
 The key is that the arrest must be lawful.
 If it was a false arrest, there is some support for resistance, but it’s not advisable to ever resist because it can be difficult to know if an arrest was unlawful.

 If you were charged with resisting arrest or eluding a police officer, you need an experienced defense attorney.
-At Clark & Clark law firm, we will provide the individualized attention you deserve while fighting for a positive outcome to your violent crime case.
+At Clark, Clark & Noonan, LLC, we will provide the individualized attention you deserve while fighting for a positive outcome to your violent crime case.
 Please call 732-303-7857 today for a free consultation.